There are plenty of pitfalls and common mistakes you can make in copywriting.

 There's no need to freak out just yet because there are plenty of tools that can help you find and fix errors.
 For spell-checking, try using the mighty Google Docs, or Grammarly.
 These tools check your writing in real-time and give suggestions for spelling, grammar, and punctuation.

 Just don't assume these tools will catch everything.
 After all, if your copy is filled with phrases like "advertising packages," Google might not know what you're trying to say.

 That's why editing is so important because without it you'll make some mistakes you glaze over.
 It's fine to get all the words down in one sweeping motion, but you can't expect perfection without looking at your work again.

 The recommended solution is to wait a bit after you finish your first draft, then edit.
 This helps you to have fresh eyes so you can identify the mistakes you might have missed before.
-Don't forget to use all the tools at your disposal.
-One of the best tools a writer can use is the browser extension Grammarly.
-It checks your writing in real-time and gives suggestions for spelling, grammar, and punctuation.

 It's good to get into a flow when writing and keep at it until you have your first draft done.
 What's not good is when you finish that first draft and end up overhauling the entire piece.

 A common cause of that is the realization that your message ends up unclear.
 The components are there, but the way you put them together doesn't make your overlying point very clear.